 Batteries work by holding a charge of electricity to power the phone.
 In theory, the larger the battery, the longer it should last, but battery life is strongly influenced by the power requirements of the phone.
 Bigger screens, for example, use more power.

 A battery’s capacity, measured in milliampere-hours (mAh), indicates how much charge it can hold.
-Amps refers to how much charge (or current) a charger can deliver, while voltage refers to how quickly it can be delivered.
+The term amps refers to how much charge (or current) a charger can deliver, while voltage refers to how quickly it can be delivered.
 The device’s overall power — how quickly and how much charge is delivered — is measured in watts.

 Standard chargers that come with iPhones and older Android phones carry 1 amp of current and put out 5 watts of power.
 New rapid chargers with technology such as Quick Charge support 2 amps and 12 watts or more, potentially charging your phone up to four times faster.